 A member of the Cabernet family, Chile produces the majority of Carménère wines available today.
 Considered part of the original six red grapes of Bordeaux, as the Chilean wine industry grows, more experimentation is being carried out on Carménère’s potential as a blending grape, especially with Cabernet Sauvignon.

 The grape itself is very neutral, with its flavours influenced by oak and terroir (the landscape and geology in which it is grown).
 Cool climates produce a medium to light body with green plum, apple, and pear flavours.
-Warmer places create more citrus, peach, and melon tastes, while very warm regions bring out fig and tropical fruit notes.
+Warmer places create more citrus, peach, and melon tastes, while warm regions bring out fig and tropical fruit notes.

 Primarily a red wine grape variety grown in South West France, Malbec is increasingly known as an Argentine varietal wine and is grown around the world.
 It ripens mid-season and can bring deep colour, ample tannin, and a plum-like flavour to claret blends.

 The name Merlot is thought to come from merle, the French name for the blackbird.
 Made across the globe, there are two main styles of Merlot wine.
-The late-harvested ‘International style’ produces full-bodied, high-alcohol, inky purple wines with intense, plum and blackberry fruit.
-The traditional ‘Bordeaux style’ of Merlot involves earlier harvesting to maintain acidity, and produces more medium-bodied wines with moderate alcohol levels, red fruit flavours and a vegetal note.
+The late-harvested ‘International style’ produces full-bodied, high-alcohol, inky purple wines with intense plum and blackberry fruit.
+The traditional ‘Bordeaux style’ of Merlot involves earlier harvesting to maintain acidity and produces more medium-bodied wines with moderate alcohol levels, red fruit flavours and a vegetal note.

 A white wine grape variety commonly used in dessert wines from Austria, Bulgaria, Romania, Croatia and Serbia as well as dry wines from Alsace and Hungary.
 First cultivated in Alsace by the Loire grower Moreau-Robert in 1852, Muscat Ottonel is believed to be a cross of Chasselas with Muscat de Saumur.

-Pinot Grigio / Gris
+Pinot Grigio / Pinot Gris

 Also called Grauburgunder, this white wine grape variety with a grey-blue fruit is thought to be a mutant clone of the Pinot Noir variety.
-Grown around the world, the wine’s flavours range from ripe tropical fruit notes of melon and mango, to some botrytis-influenced flavours (also known as ‘Noble Rot’, botrytis is a fungus that dries out the grapes, thus concentrating the sugar and flavours.
+Grown around the world, the wine’s flavours range from ripe tropical fruit notes of melon and mango to some botrytis-influenced flavours (also known as ‘Noble Rot’, Botrytis is a fungus that dries out the grapes, thus concentrating the sugar and flavours.

 A white grape variety originating from the Rhine region of Germany, Riesling is an aromatic grape variety displaying flowery aromas and high acidity.
 It is used to make dry, semi-sweet, sweet, and sparkling white wines that are usually varietally pure and seldom oaked.

 Sauvignon Blanc is a green-skinned grape variety planted in many of the world’s wine regions, producing a crisp, dry, and refreshing white varietal wine.
 The grape is also a component of the famous dessert wines from Sauternes and Barsac.
 Depending on the climate, the flavour can range from aggressively grassy to sweetly tropical.
-When slightly chilled, it pairs well with fish or cheese – particularly chèvre – and is also known as one of the few wines that goes well with sushi.
+When slightly chilled, it pairs well with fish or cheese – mainly chèvre – and is also known as one of the few wines that go well with sushi.

-Sémillon is a golden-skinned grape native to the Bordeaux region, used to make dry and sweet white wines, mostly in France and Australia.
+Sémillon is a golden-skinned grape native to the Bordeaux region, used to make dry and sweet white wines, mainly in France and Australia.
 It is also key to the production of sweet wines such as Sauternes.
 For the grapes to be used for sweet wine production, they need to have been affected by Botrytis.

 Syrah, also known as Shiraz, is a dark-skinned grape variety grown throughout the world, primarily to produce red wine.
-Moderate climates (such as the northern Rhone Valley and parts of Washington State) tend to produce medium to full-bodied wines with medium-plus to high levels of tannins and notes of blackberry, mint and black pepper.
-Syrah from hot climates such as Crete, and the Barossa Valley and McLaren Vale regions of Australia are more consistently full-bodied with softer tannin, jammier fruit and spice notes of liquorice, anise and earthy leather.
+Moderate climates (such as the northern Rhone Valley and parts of Washington State) tend to make medium to full-bodied wines with medium-plus to high levels of tannins and notes of blackberry, mint and black pepper.
+Syrah from hot climates such as Crete and the Barossa Valley and McLaren Vale regions of Australia are more consistently full-bodied with softer tannin, jammier fruit and spice notes of liquorice, anise and earthy leather.

-Zinfandel (also known as Primitivo) is a variety of black-skinned wine grape, grown in over 10 percent of California vineyards.
-The grapes typically produce a robust red wine, and in the United States a semi-sweet rosé wine called White Zinfandel has six times as many sales as the red wine.
-The taste of the red wine depends on the ripeness of the grapes: red berry fruit flavours predominate in wines from cooler areas, whereas blackberry, anise and pepper notes are more common in wines made in warmer areas and in wines made from the earlier-ripening Primitivo clone.
+Zinfandel (also known as Primitivo) is a variety of black-skinned wine grape grown in over 10 percent of California vineyards.
+The grapes typically produce a robust red wine, and in the United States, a semi-sweet rosé wine called White Zinfandel has six times as many sales as the red wine.
+The taste of the red wine depends on the ripeness of the grapes: red berry fruit flavours predominate in wines from cooler areas, whereas blackberry, anise and pepper notes are more common in wines made in warmer areas and wines made from the earlier-ripening Primitivo clone.